frkz501/PEA_DevPool/README.md

 2. If a house is full - divert to next house in the list : Hufflepuff > Gryffindor > Slytherin > Ravenclaw > Hufflepuff > ...
 ## Remarks
 I'm a beginner here.
 I have no idea about frontend coding.
 I tried (and maybe forced) to include flask in this project.
-(Also tried to use Google Cloud projects/heroku) I hope I could better myself at utilizing these tools.
+(Also tried to use Google Cloud projects - hence the `yaml` (just ignore it)/heroku)
+I hope I could better myself at utilizing these tools.
 Thanks for having me!